AspirinCode/Metabolism_Study/README.md

 # Passerini Lab Metablism Study Data Analysis Scripts

-This folder contains an aggregation of scripts used to incrementally analyze data from a metabolimics study consisting of 10 donors.
+This folder contains an aggregation of scripts used to incrementally analyze data from a metabolomics study consisting of 10 donors.

 ## Folder Descriptions